Zzzul/generator-docs-next/docs/usage.md

 :::warning
 Check that the related table and model are already present.
-If not, an `id` is the field that has been chosen to appear in the `<select>|<datalist> `by default and will produce an error when you access the page.
+If not, an `id` is the field that has been chosen to appear in the `<select>` or `<datalist> `by default and will produce an error when you access the page.
 The selected field is the second column in the relevant table.
 :::

 ## Create an Upload File